Citi Bike Rental Guide

 eBike – The grey-colored bikes are eBikes, which you can pedal lightly for a faster and smoother ride ⚡

-3️⃣ Unlock & Ride
+3️⃣ Unlock & ride

 Open the app and scan the QR code on the bike stem to unlock it